JaysonRice/pets-please/README.md

 ```bash
 json-server -p 8088 -w database.json
 ```
-To start the application, run the following command in your terminal inside of the geckospot directory:
+To start the application, run the following command in your terminal inside of the pets-please directory:

 ```bash
 npm start